vitaut/vitaut.net/_posts/2014-04-30-reporting-system-errors-made-easy.md

 with 7 arguments with meaning of some of them depending on values of the other.

-To cope with this, the [C++ Format library](http://cppformat.github.io) now provides <code>SystemError</code> exception class and two simple functions,
+To cope with this, the [C++ Format library](http://cppformat.github.io) now provides two exception classes, <code>SystemError</code> and
-<code>ThrowSystemError</code> and <code>ThrowWinError</code>.
-Both functions
-take an error code and a format string and accept variable number of arguments feeded via <code>operator&lt;&lt;</code> like the <code>Format</code>
+<code>WindowsError</code>.
+The constructors of both classes take an error code,
+a format string and arbitrary formatting arguments like the <code>format</code>
 function.
-They format the arguments according to the format string, get the error message corresponding to the error code and throw
-<code>SystemError</code> exception with the description of the form:
+Each function formats the arguments according to the format string, gets the error message corresponding to the error code and constructs an exception object with the description of the form:

 {% highlight text %}
 <your-message>: <system-error-message>